JosephYostos/Hands-on-workshop-for-Kubernetes-observability/README.md

     kubectl patch deployment <name of application deployment> -n <namespace> --patch "$(cat patch-envoy.yaml)"
     ```

+After applying module 3 some traffic should be generated, go check the "L7 HTTP" dashboard in Kibana also the HTTP logs under the service graph section.

-# Module 2: Using security controls
+# Module 3: Using security controls

 **Goal:** Leverage network policies to segment connections within Kubernetes cluster and prevent known bad actors from accessing the workloads.